grimharald/tech-writing-portfolio/Technical Writing examples/Tutorials/pi-zero-headless-setup/readme.rst

 .. image:: images/vnc-open.png

-2. Input the server name, mostly likely `raspberrypi.local`, then click `Connect`.
+2. Input the server name, mostly likely ``raspberrypi.local``, then click ``Connect``.

    * Click `Yes` if a certificate prompt appears.

 .. image:: images/vnc-input.png

-3. Input your username and password, set up in `the first chapter <step1_>_`.
+3. Input your username and password, set up in the first chapter.

 4. The Pi OS will open in your TigerVNC window.

 .. image:: images/pi-os-splash.jpg

 You can now access your headless using TigerVNC, and use your Pi remotely from the PC used to set this up.
-You cna also install TigerVNC on other PCs and access the Pi using the same credentials.
+You can also install TigerVNC on other PCs and access the Pi using the same credentials.